MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 | Kusto client library | `azure-kusto-data` | Provides a client for connecting to Azure Data Explorer.
 Use the client library to [query data](../../query/index.md) or run [management commands](../../management/index.md). |
 | Kusto ingest client library | `azure-kusto-ingest` | Provides a client for ingesting data into Azure Data Explorer.
 Use the ingest client library to [ingest data](../../../ingest-data-overview.md) into Azure Data Explorer. |

-Add the Azure Data Explorer client libraries for your preferred language to your project.
-Use the package manager appropriate for your language to install the client libraries.
+Add the Azure Data Explorer client libraries for your preferred language to your project, or use the package manager appropriate for your language to install the client libraries.

 ### [C\#](#tab/csharp)